pingcap/docs-cn/best-practices/java-app-best-practices.md

 ##### `useServerPrepStmts`

-`useServerPrepStmts` is set to `false` by default, that is, even if you use the Prepare API, the “prepare” operation will be done only on the client.
+`useServerPrepStmts` is set to `false` by default, that is, even if you use the Prepare API, the "prepare" operation will be done only on the client.
 To avoid the parsing overhead of the server, if the same SQL statement uses the Prepare API multiple times, it is recommended to set this configuration to `true`.

 To verify that this setting already takes effect, you can do: